 Grading student assignments can be tedious and time-consuming, especially for educators who teach many classes.
 Luckily, AI can take up some of this burden by grading essays and providing feedback on students’ work.

-AI-powered software can take in all the information, analyze it, and then give feedback on what needs to be improved.
+AI-powered school management software can take in all the information, analyze it, and then give feedback on what needs to be improved.
 This is especially helpful for teachers who want to have a more effective way of grading assignments without doing tedious work themselves.

 AI also has an advantage when dealing with diversity in writing styles.
 They are not biased like humans.
 One of the software you can use to grade quantitative vs qualitative research assignments is a robo-grader.